The Potters Guide

 Prophet Nanasei Opoku Sarkodie

-• Pray and ask God to give you the spirit of patience to wait for the appointed time.
-(Job 14:14)
+• Pray and ask God to help you appreciate the success of other people (Rom.
+12:15)

 1 YEAR BIBLE READING: